harryzcy/konfig/docs/design.md

 Config groups are the logical groupings of the configurations.
 This can be one project or multiple projects that are related to each other.

+It can have a group-wide synchronization method.

 Note: It should not be changed frequently.

 ## Config Entry

 Each configuration item with a name and value.
 The config names in each group and each environment must be unique.

 A config entry is synchronized by either pull or push.
+The default method is inherited from config group.

 ## KV Database Design